brigadecore/brigade/docs/content/topics/administrators/authorization.md

 selected third-party auth provider and the creation of service accounts and role assignments is the responsibility of the administrator of Brigade.

-Note: There is one method of auto-creation of role assignments for a given set of users upon the first deployment of Brigade.
-The role assignment is specifically for granting system-level admin privileges to each designated user.
-Details on setting this up can be seen in the [Authentication] doc.
+> Note: There is one method to have role assignments be automatically granted for a given set of users upon their first login to Brigade.
+The role specifically grants system-level admin privileges to each designated user.
+Details on configuring this deployment option can be seen in the [Authentication] doc.

 [Authentication]: /topics/administrators/authentication